keerthishivaprasad/IOT-projects-/README.md

-# 🌐 IoT Projects with Arduino
+# 🌐 IoT Projects with Arduino and similar components

 This repository contains a collection of IoT (Internet of Things) projects built using Arduino, sensors, modules, and cloud integration.
 Each project is designed to solve real-world problems with smart automation, data monitoring, and remote control.